 Top things to do in Aruba, Caribbean

 The island is not big, but it’s impossible to really see and do everything in one day.
 To make the most of your day on the island start exploring as early as possible.
+Follow this guide and make the best of your trip even if you’re short on time.
+These are the top sights and things to do on your one day in Aruba.

 After breakfast (try the Aruban pastechi) head out to Oranjestad for some shopping, sightseeing, entertainment and lunch.
 Oranjestad is the islands capital, and it’s also the shopping mecca and place for entertainment (day and night).